cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 * Tested for WooCommerce 4.0
 * Fixed a priority issue that puts the Add new feed button in front of the WordPress menu items
 * Added the option to add Product Identifiers to WooCommerce products
-* Fixed an compatibility issue with the DigitalOcean Spaces Sync plugin
+* Fixed a compatibility issue with the DigitalOcean Spaces Sync plugin
 * Added more loggings to the Feed Process Logger
 * Improved the error handling of the Feed Process
-* Fixed an issue that could case the Feed Process to slow down when multiple feed failed
+* Fixed an issue that could cause the Feed Process to slow down when multiple feeds failed
-* Fixed an issue where the attributes would not load on an existing custom xml feed
+* Fixed an issue where the attributes would not load on an existing custom XML feed
-* Fixed an issue where the attachment url would not show up in the feed with a WPML translated non-variation object
+* Fixed an issue where the attachment URL would not show up in the feed with a WPML-translated non-variation object

 = 1.19.1 - 30/01/2020 =
 * Fixed an issue with the product filter selection